okami101/vuetify-admin/packages/docs/guide/tutorial.md

 }
 ```

-It will be nice to have a direct link towards existing show or edit user page (you have to create this pages before !).
-It can simply done thanks to a reference field component.
+It will be nice to have a direct link towards existing show or edit user page (you have to create this pages as above before !).
+It can be simply done thanks to a reference field component.

 **`src/resources/posts/List.vue`**